zeolead/zeolead--real-time-embedded-team7/README.md

 - Initial motor control implemented; motor response testing has begun.
 - Basic implementation of the PID control algorithm completed.

+### March 19, 2025 (Wednesday)
+- Changed to Websocket connection for only JavaScript development is allowed on the PC side.

+### March 23, 2025 (Sunday)
+- Completed the design of the web interface.

 ### April 1, 2025 (Tuesday)
 - Chassis assembly completed; all modules are mounted.
 - Project enters debugging phase in preparation for the first autonomous run test.

+### April 6, 2025 (Sunday)
+- Finished writing the backend code for the web interface.

 ### April 7, 2025 (Monday)
 - Significant mismatch between sensor tilt angle data and actual motion.